0x1eef/wimi/README.md

 ## About

-myip.wtf relays information about your public IP address from [clean.myip.wtf/json](https://clean.myip.wtf/json) to your browser.
+wimi relays information about your public IP address from [clean.myip.wtf/json](https://clean.myip.wtf/json) to your browser.
 The primary development and runtime